What to know about trading BTG after the fork.

 Where can I buy Bitcoin Gold?

-You’ll theoretically be able to start buying and trading it immediately, but functionally might have trouble doing so until around 1 November or slightly later.
+After the fork, BTG will be available to buy or mine.
+In theory, you should be able to start buying and trading it immediately, but functionally you might have trouble doing so until around 1 November or slightly later.
 This is when the BTG code will be released to the public and the first blocks will be mined on the new blockchain.
 Most exchanges and wallets will start investigating how to implement support for BTG on 1 November, and whether it’s a good idea, then.

 Is it safe to trade BTG?

-Security concerns are one of the main obstacles in the way of immediate BTG trading.
+Security concerns are one of the main issues stopping the immediate trading of BTG.
 In particular, BTG may not yet have replay protection.

 So if you want to get in early, but don’t want to take unnecessary risks, it might be worth looking at exchanges that have clearly explained how they plan on handling this.